ediomoeffiong/firstSpringProject/README.md

 #### What does this project do?

-It's just a beginner project that contains changing point, implementing endpoints, and using annotations such as GetMapping, RestController, and Value.
+It's just a beginner project that contains changing ports, implementing endpoints, and using annotations such as GetMapping, RestController, and Value.